temoki/Tortoise/README.md

 # Tortoise

-Tortoise is turtle graphics engine for iOS.
+Tortoise is a turtle graphics engine for iOS.

 This project supports only Swift 3 and Xcode 8.